Click here for a video (by undergrad Selaam Dollisso) about our Summer 2019 team at Tyson Research Center.

 Grassland systems are of major importance to human societies, providing many crucial ecosystem services such as the production of food, biofuels, and climate regulation.
 The provision of such ecosystem services depends on complex interactions among organisms and their environment.
 Plants are attacked by pathogens and herbivores, both above- and belowground.
 Those antagonistic interactions can have strong impacts on individual plant growth, survival and health, as well as important consequences at the community and ecosystem level.
 Our knowledge of the ecological processes underpinning these relationships and the ways in which these interactions will change under ongoing habitat loss and global change is very limited, thereby threatening our ability to manage ecosystems in a sustainable way that secures the retention of valuable ecosystem services.

-Our study will address how above- and belowground pathogens interact to influence plant community health under changing precipitation regimes, and how plant diversity will mediate those interactions.
-We will test 1) whether plant diversity (species richness, phylogenetic diversity), soil biota, and water availability interactively affect plant susceptibility to damage by a wide range of aboveground pathogens and herbivores in a large outdoor mesocosm experiment and 2) how these same variables interactively affect plant health and performance in a controlled inoculation study using a subset of the aboveground fungal pathogens.
-We will take an important step forward, moving traditional single-plant-single-pathogen studies towards a community level approach.
-Our results will have important applications for habitat restoration and biofuel production, and offer important pilot data for more ambitious funding requests.
+Our study addresses how above- and belowground pathogens interact to influence plant community health under changing precipitation regimes, and how plant diversity will mediate those interactions.
+We’re testing 1) whether plant diversity (species richness, phylogenetic diversity), soil biota, and water availability interactively affect plant susceptibility to damage by a wide range of aboveground pathogens and herbivores in a large outdoor mesocosm experiment and 2) how these same variables interactively affect plant health and performance in a controlled inoculation study using a subset of the aboveground fungal pathogens.